Skip to content

 Data sources

-The current tool surface reaches three external no-auth data sources.
+The tool surface reaches several external data sources.
 Each sits behind an adapter that caches responses on disk so repeated tool calls don't hammer the upstream, and each handles network failure by falling back to a cached value flagged stale=true rather than silently returning nothing.

 CelesTrak — tle_lookup